Vaibh31/Netflix-data-analysis-using-sql/README.md

   AND release_year > EXTRACT(YEAR FROM CURRENT_DATE) - 10;
 ```

-**Objective:** Count the number of movies featuring 'Salman Khan' in the last 10 years.
+---

-### 14. Find the Top 10 Actors Who Have Appeared in the Highest Number of Movies Produced in India
+## 14. Find the Top 10 Actors Who Have Appeared in the Highest Number of Movies Produced in India

+**Purpose:** Identify the most frequently featured actors in Indian-produced content.

 ```sql
 SELECT